darthidi0t/f5-waap-training/lab4/localHttpLB.rst

-Creating HTTP Load Balancer on Volterra Customer Edge
+Creating HTTP Load Balancer on Distributed Cloud Customer Edge
 =====================================================

-In the previous lab exercises we were connecting to a Volterra Load Balancer that was deployed in a Regional Edge.
+In the previous lab exercises we were connecting to a Distributed Cloud Load Balancer that was deployed in a Regional Edge.

-In the next lab exercise we will deploy a Load Balancer on the VoltMesh node that was deployed in the AWS VPC (Customer Edge location).
+In the next lab exercise we will deploy a Load Balancer on the Cloud Mesh node that was deployed in the AWS VPC (Customer Edge location).

 .. image:: ../_static/testdrive-volterra-waf-local-vip.png

 Exercise 1: HTTP Load Balancer Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Start in VoltConsole and switch to the "Web App & API Protection" context.
+Start in Distributed Cloud Console and switch to the "Web App & API Protection" context.
 [You should already be here from previous lab]

 #.
 Navigate the menu to go to "Manage"->"HTTP Load Balancers" and click on "Add HTTP Load Balancers".